-- Mastering the Interface Definition Language (IDL) from Teach Yourself CORBA In 14 Days tutorial - Introduction to CORBA IDL from Orbix Programmer's Guide double getY(); double getZ(); }; coordinates.
-Setting and storing of these properties will be done only in implementation in Python. interface Molecule { string getName(); long getNbAtoms(); Atom getAtom(in long theIndex); }; Interface of molecule - compound data type of ATOMGEN (similar to ATOMIC data). typedef sequence<molecule> MoleculeList;</molecule> Declaration of sequence of molecules type. interface ATOMGEN_Gen : Engines::Component { void setCurrentStudy (in SALOMEDS::Study); boolean importXmlFile (in string theFileName); boolean exportXmlFile (in string theFileName); boolean processData (in MoleculeList theData); MoleculeList getData (in long ATOMGEN_Gen - interface of ATOMGEN component Engine - inherits Engines::Component setCurrentStudy() method is required for connecting to the current data source (study object) importXMLFile() method performs import of data prepared by ATOMIC or ATOMGEN components studyID); }; exportXMLFile() method performs export of current data to an XML file processData() method performs "spacial processing" of molecules and atoms: molecules are increased in number, new atoms assigned new coordinates getData() method returns the list of molecules of a certain study
+- Mastering the Interface Definition Language (IDL) from Teach Yourself CORBA In 14 Days tutorial - Introduction to CORBA IDL from Orbix Programmer's Guide interface Atom { string getName(); double getX(); double getY(); double getZ(); }; Interface of the most elementary piece of data of ATOMGEN component - atoms.
+An atom has methods for retrieval of name and coordinates.
+Setting and storing of these properties will be done only in implementation in Python. interface Molecule { string getName(); long getNbAtoms(); Atom getAtom(in long theIndex); }; Interface of molecule - compound data type of ATOMGEN (similar to ATOMIC data). typedef sequence <molecule> MoleculeList;</molecule> Declaration of sequence of molecules type. interface ATOMGEN_Gen : Engines::EngineComponent { void setCurrentStudy (in SALOMEDS::Study); boolean importXmlFile (in string theFileName); boolean exportXmlFile (in string theFileName); boolean processData (in MoleculeList theData); MoleculeList getData (in long studyID); }; ATOMGEN_Gen - interface of ATOMGEN component Engine - inherits Engines::EngineComponent setCurrentStudy() method is required for connecting to the current data source (study object) importXMLFile() method performs import of data prepared by ATOMIC or ATOMGEN components exportXMLFile() method performs export of current data to an XML file processData() method performs "spacial processing" of molecules and atoms: molecules are increased in number, new atoms assigned new coordinates getData() method returns the list of molecules of a certain study